ascend-io/ascend-buildkite-cicd-setup/README.md

 Create a new pipeline: [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)

-Add your credentials to your buildkite agent and you are done!
+Add your credentials to your buildkite agent.
+Use `ASCEND_ACCESS_KEY` for your access key id and `ASCEND_SECRET_KEY` for your secret access key.